 Slow Flowers (that would be me) attended as a media sponsor.
 In the coming weeks, you will hear several episodes from expert panels and presentations recorded during the conference.
 I know you’ll be inspired and informed to hear them — it will be almost as good as having been there!

-I want to congratulate the ASCFG conference committee and program co-chairs.
-Lynn Rapp of Cultivating Joy and Marsha Swezey of Suburban Blooms joined ASCFG staff Judy Lauschman and Linda Twining to plan the sold-out conference.
-Jennie Love of Love ‘N Fresh Flowers and Becky Devlin of Roots Flowers and Designs developed an extensive lineup of workshops and speakers.
-Kudos to you all!
+I want to congratulate the ASCFG conference committee and program co-chairs, Jennie Love of Love ‘N Fresh Flowers and Becky Devlin of Roots Flowers and Designs, who developed an extensive lineup of workshops and speakers – making this the best ASCFG Conference ever!

 But today you’ll have a chance to hear her excellent presentation: “Getting Florists Onboard and Keeping Their Business.”
 Lisa is nothing but 100 percent forthcoming about how she developed close ties with florists in the Newport News, Virginia, marketplace.
 Perhaps her story and business insights will prompt you to adopt some of her savvy marketing and sales practices.